drmeister/legacy-externals-clasp/boehm-7.2/libatomic_ops/doc/README.txt

                dependencies force the hardware to execute the code serially.)

-We assume that if a store is data-dependent on an a previous load, then the two are always implicitly ordered.
+We assume that if a store is data-dependent on a previous load, then the two are always implicitly ordered.

 It is possible to test whether AO_<op><barrier> is available on the